-Fuzzy Matching Methodology Figure 2 shows the workflow of the implemented fuzzy matching solution.
+Fuzzy Matching Methodology

+Figure 2 shows the workflow of the implemented fuzzy matching solution.
 A datapoint comprises several attributes, like age and gender for people, tenure types for properties, and so on.

 Our solution needs a set of relevant data attributes to consider when matching datapoints.
 Each attribute will be converted to text to form a data "word".
 The concatenation of all data words for a datapoint forms its data "sentence", so each datapoint will be converted to a data sentence consequently.
 This is a simple procedure, but care must be taken to handle specific edge cases (missing data) and ensure consistent sentence generation.

-Figure 2 Our fuzzing matching solution flowchart The data sentences are processed further using established methods from NLP to convert them to numbers.
+Figure 2 Our fuzzing matching solution flowchart

+The data sentences are processed further using established methods from NLP to convert them to numbers.
 There are many approaches to represent texts as numbers in NLP, but since we are interested in the literal characteristics of the data sentences, we opt for the n-gram approach (n-gram, 2022).
 After this stage, which is called vectorisation, each data sentence will be a 1-dimensional array of simple numbers, or a data vector.
 This does not change the original datapoints but represents them in a more convenient way for computers.

 You can think of a data vector as an arrow in space, each arrow will have a specific magnitude (length) and direction, and the space in which these data vectors live is called a Vector Space.
 By modelling our datapoints as vectors in space, we open the door to powerful algebraic computations that run extremely well on computers.
 This modelling approach is called Vector Space Model (VSM) (Tam, 2021).

 The next step is to assess how similar any two data vectors are, which tells us how similar two datapoints are from a geometric perspective.
 Again, there are a lot of algebraic calculations that can find such similarity scores almost instantly, like dot product and cosine similarity.
-We adapt a mechanism to produce a similarity score that satisfies the following: - 1- It is scaled to fall into [0, 100] and convey a confidence level.
-A score of 100 means a 100% match, or an exact match essentially - 2- It takes into consideration the length of data sentences, which corresponds to the magnitude of the associated data vectors - 3- It considers the orientation of data vectors Finally, we are not interested in all matching scores for all pairs of datapoints.
-We are specifically interested in the best K matches, say the top 1 or 2 matches for each datapoint.
-We navigate the VSM and pick the top K matches in a K-Nearest Neighbours (KNN) fashion (Nelson, 2020), which is a machine learning algorithm.
-KNN can help identify the closest K neighbours to a data vector (which represents a datapoint) and these neighbours are the matches we are after.
-We can specify the number of top matches as a parameter too.
-As an output, we end up with the best match(es) for each datapoint, with a confidence score to help identify underlying issues in data and solve them.
+We adapt a mechanism to produce a similarity score that satisfies the following:

+- 1- It is scaled to fall into [0, 100] and convey a confidence level.
+A score of 100 means a 100% match, or an exact match essentially - 2- It takes into consideration the length of data sentences, which corresponds to the magnitude of the associated data vectors - 3- It considers the orientation of data vectors

+Finally, we use the VSM to pick the top K matches, and we can specify the number of top matches as a parameter too.
+As an output, we end up with the best match(es) for each datapoint, with a confidence score (between 0 and 100) to help identify underlying issues in data and solve them.
 A confidence score of 100 means there is a definite match, so our solution can be seen as both exact and approximate matching solution.

+Technical Details

-Technical Details We use Python and Java to implement the solution and integrate it into our Sentinel Data Platform.
-The solution runs in Microsoft Azure and utilises Azure Synapse Analytics (previously known as Azure Data Factory).
+We use Python and Java to implement the solution and integrate it into our Sentinel Data Platform.
+The solution runs in Microsoft Azure and utilises Azure Synapse Analytics.
 In addition to that, we utilise an Azure Data Lake Gen 2 to read and write data files where needed (see Figure 3), but we can talk directly to databases.